yeyewangwang/unet_image_restoration/README.md

 1. Use image resolution that is multiple of the spatial compression factor.

-   This is another possible method to irregularities from image resolution change.
+   This could possibly reduce irregularities from image resolution change.

 [comment]: <> (### Implementation details)

 [comment]: <> (#### Technique to recover from C // 2 to C)